artdong/react-org-tree/README.md

 > A simple organization tree component based on react

-> if you are using vue, see [vue-org-tree](https://github.com/hukaibaihu/vue-org-tree)
+> If you are using vue, see [vue-org-tree](https://github.com/hukaibaihu/vue-org-tree)

 ### Installation